Vamsi190/MNIST-Neural-Network-from-scratch-using-only-Numpy/README.md

     -Then it proceeds to pass the results  forward to the next layer.

-- `Back Propogation`
+- `Back Propogation :`

+    Backpropagation is the process of calculating the gradient of the loss function with respect to each weight in a neural network by moving backward from the output layer to the input layer.

+    It is used to update weights of the network using these gradients to minimize the error during training.

-    -Back propogation helps us understand the errors that are contributed by the weights and biases of the neural network.
+    Back propogation helps us understand the errors that are contributed by the weights and biases of the neural network.

+    In this process we compute the gradients of the loss with respect to the parameter of the network.

+    With help of this we are computing the gradeint descent to update the weights and biases of the created neural network.